 Adorable, affordable, nutritional.
 Guess what else!
 Delicious, of course.
-This is a tiny tribute to the black-eyed peas and the Mediterranean black-eyed pea bowls recipe I post today is one of the best ways to enjoy them.
+This is a tiny tribute to the rather underestimated black-eyed peas and this Mediterranean black-eyed pea bowls recipe is one of the best ways to enjoy them.
 Not to mention healthy because it goes without saying that Mediterranean cooking and healthy eating walk together hand in hand.

-Black-eyed peas belong to the big legume family and they are staple not only in the Mediterranean cuisine but in many other cuisines all over the world.
+Black-eyed peas belong to the big legume family and they are a staple not only in the Mediterranean cuisine but in many other cuisines all over the world.
+They aren’t so popular and I cannot see why.
+They are so much easier to prepare than most dried legumes because they don’t require an overnight soak.
 Their nutritional value is undeniable.
 They contain approximately 11 grams of protein per cup, a great variety of essential vitamins, minerals antioxidants and digestion-friendly fiber.
+Plus, their taste is amazing!

 So, off we go to the recipe with a huge question.
 Dried or canned black-eyed peas?
 To tell you the truth, and nothing but the truth, I have never (ever) used canned ingredients of any kind.
 There is (almost) no market for canned products in the Mediterranean area because it is obvious that the consumers prefer fresh food over canned.
-However, I totally get the convenience of those products and I strongly believe that good quality canned black-eyed peas, for instance, are superior food than processed and prepackaged food, fast food etc. I suppose you share the same opinion.
+However, I totally get the convenience of those products and I strongly believe that good quality (no excess sodium and no BPA), for instance, are superior food than processed and prepackaged food, fast food, etc. I suppose you share the same opinion.
 Great!
 Therefore, instead of picking up the phone and order that greasy, fatty, kind of pizza, you might grab the canned black-eyed peas and make my recipe in no time.
 Right?

 In a nutshell, we are going to boil the black-eyed peas and then mix them with caramelized veggies in order to get a thick stew with layers of flavor that will enhance and complement each other.
-Perfection.
+Not drooling over your phone or keyboard yet?
+You will!

-Use them to top grain bowls with rice and quinoa.
-It’s a perfect easy-to-make dinner when you have leftovers.
+It is excellent and even more filling to mix your black-eyed pea bowls with grains like whole-wheat pasta, rice or even quinoa.
+It’s a perfect easy-to-make meal when you have leftovers.

-Serve with marinated anchovies, sardines or smoked herring because, according to the Greek culinary tradition, legumes taste even better like this.
+Serve these amazing black-eyed pea bowls with marinated anchovies, sardines or smoked herring because, according to the Greek culinary tradition, legumes taste even better like this.
 See for yourself.
-Don’t forget feta cheese and crusty homemade bread.
+Don’t forget either whole-wheat pitas or crusty homemade bread.

 The black-eyed pea spread I was telling you about at the beginning?
 No can do.
 Too late, too tired.
 The kitchen is closed until tomorrow.
 Have a nice day or night!!!